Stop Overpaying for Auto Insurance. Let Us Do the Hard Work.

 Another oil change myth is that all oil is basically the same.
 It’s not.

-- Synthetic blend oil offers better protection with moderate cost
+• Synthetic blend offers better protection at moderate cost

-- Full synthetic oil delivers the highest performance and is ideal for newer engines, extreme temperatures, and long-distance driving
+• Full synthetic delivers the highest performance, ideal for newer engines and long-distance driving

 Always check your owner’s manual for the manufacturer’s recommendation.
-Carrying an extra quart on a road trip isn’t a solution, but it’s a smart backup.
+Carrying an extra quart on a road trip is a smart backup.

 Why Oil Maintenance Matters Beyond the Engine